storyblok/php-management-api-client/README.md

 The *Storyblok Management API PHP Client* library simplifies the integration with Storyblok's Management API in PHP applications.
 With easy-to-use methods, you can interact with your Storyblok space effectively.

-> ⚠️ This is just a version 0.x, we exapect to refactor classes and change interface before the version 1.
+> ⚠️ This is just a version 0.x, we expect to refactor classes and change interface before the version 1.
 Essentially it is a Work In Progress.
 We are adding more endpoint coverage, specific Response Data, etc.

 ## Installation